Warren Klein

-Warren Klein (born July 27, 1944) is an American musician and songwriter, best known for being a founding member & lead guitarist of The Factory with Lowell George (produced by Frank Zappa), as a member of Fraternity of Man (Don't Bogart Me), and for being a guitarist in The Stooges with Iggy Pop in the spring of 1973.
+Warren Klein (born July 27, 1944) is an American musician and songwriter, best known for being a founding member and lead guitarist of The Factory with Lowell George (produced by Frank Zappa), as a member of Fraternity of Man (Don't Bogart Me), and for being a guitarist in the Stooges with Iggy Pop in the spring of 1973.

 Early life

 Warren Klein was born in Queens New York but grew up in suburban Detroit.
 He became interested in science and electronics in high school where he and a few others were building a cyclotron particle accelerator, an unheard of project for high school students.
 Klein built the electronics to control it before moving to Westbury New York at age 17.
 There he met a contingent of folk musicians and fell in love with the guitar and acoustic guitar finger picking which led to him studying with folk music icon Dave Van Ronk, the “Mayor of McDougal Street” and host of the famous hootenannies at the Gaslight Café featuring performances by the likes of Bob Dylan and other folk music greats.
-This was the beginning of the end of his science studies despite getting a full work/study scholarship at Pratt institute from the Navy.
-He was given secret clearance to work at the Naval Applied Science Lab in the Brooklyn Navy Yard, but spent most of his study time playing guitar.